-Our team of gear testers dedicated hundreds of hours to evaluating rain pants in the toughest, wettest conditions, focusing on comfort, mobility, weather resistance, ventilation, weight, and durability.
-From heavy morning mists to relentless downpours and icy snow squalls, we’ve tested over 30 pairs of rain pants to bring you our recommendations of the top performers.
+Our team of gear testers has spent hundreds of hours testing rain pants in the wettest conditions, focusing on comfort, mobility, weather resistance, ventilation, weight, and durability.
+We’ve trekked through heavy morning mists, all-day drizzles, torrential downpours, seasonal snow squalls, and even stood in our showers testing more than 30 pairs of the best rain pants to bring you this list of the top performers.

 Quick Picks for Rain Pants